AnnemetteBP/logit-diff-lens/implementation_docs/README_figure_generation_brief.md

 ### Purpose

-Explain what the canonical forward artifact contains.
+Explain what a saved forward run contains when the user chooses to persist it.

 ### Content